Public opinion on same-sex marriage

 In Pew Research Center polling in 2001, Americans opposed same-sex marriage by a margin of 57% to 35%.

 Since then, support for same-sex marriage has steadily grown.
-Based on polling in 2016, a majority of Americans (55%) support same-sex marriage, compared with 37% who oppose it.
+And today, support for same-sex marriage is at its highest point since Pew Research Center began polling on this issue.
+Based on polling in 2017, a majority of Americans (62%) support same-sex marriage, while 32% oppose it.
 See the latest data on same-sex marriage.

 Attitudes on same-sex marriage by generation

 The increase in the share of adults who favor same-sex marriage is due in part to generational change.
 Younger generations express higher levels of support for same-sex marriage.

 However, all generational cohorts have become more supportive of same-sex marriage in the past decade.
 Now, for the first time, more than half (56%) of Baby Boomers favor allowing gays and lesbians to marry legally.
 Support for same-sex marriage also has grown among those in the Silent Generation in recent years, although that remains the generational cohort least likely to express support for same-sex marriage (41%).

 Attitudes on same-sex marriage by religious affiliation